marcusyoung/nc-news/README.md

 # Northcoders News Application

 This is a demonstration web application that I developed using the React library.
 The application reads, updates and writes data to/from a backend PostgreSQL database via a [REST API](https://github.com/marcusyoung/nc-news-api) (Node.js and Express) that I also developed.
-A live version of the application is hosted on Render using a custom domain: [https://ncnews.int2.uk](https://ncnews.int2.uk).

 ![](nc-news.jpg)

 ## Features